 I’ve eaten these as part of an antipasti plate since I was a kid.
-Standard pickled mushrooms, let’s face it, can be slippery and even rubbery.
+Standard marinated mushrooms, let’s face it, can be slippery and even rubbery.
 Not a great texture.
 But these are meaty, chewy and just a shade funky — mushroomy in all the best ways.

-I never really knew just how the Italians did it until I read Rosetta Costantino’s My Calabria.
+I never really knew exactly how the Italians did it until I read Rosetta Costantino’s My Calabria.
 In it, Costantino reveals her family’s method for preserving mushrooms in oil, and when I read her recipe, I was immediately struck by how similar it is to a Sicilian technique I use every year when I have too much zucchini.
 Makes sense, as Calabria is only a few miles from Sicily.

 Basically you need to remove water from the mushrooms, then boil them in vinegar, then dry them out a bit before submerging in oil.
 It is a method I’ve seen done with a lot of foods, even meat on occasion.
 What this particular do-si-do of preservation does is first use salt to pull the existing water from the food.